Gunni/redditSub2Kindle/README.md

 - Function with a registered but unlinked user (no upvoting/hiding/seeing state) (no oauth?)
 - Make a background process fetch author posts and store them locally for users
 - Notification support?
 Email support? or reddit message maybe?
+- Enqueue a direct url to later download/upvote/remove on Kindle

 # Screenshots